mgcostaParedes/php-mysql-to-cloud-spanner/README.md

 keys '**tables**', '**indexes**', '**constraints**' to insert on the Google Cloud Spanner engine.

-**Note**: You may want to store the constraints keys to run at end of all tables and indexes to prevent running a constraint for a table which is not created.
+**Note**: You may want to store the constraint keys to run at the end of all tables and indexes to prevent running a constraint for a table which is not created.

 ### Using the Dialect Service for MySQL